xgmachina/geotimeversion/README.md

 # geotimeversion
-An vocabulary that tries to document the different versions of the international geologic time scale.
+A vocabulary that tries to document the different versions of the international geologic time scale.